Occupied Processes: Going with the Flow

 Papers from arXiv.org

-Abstract: A stochastic process $X$ becomes occupied when it is enlarged with its occupation flow $\mathcal{O}$, which tracks the time spent by the path at each level.
-Crucially, the occupied process $(\mathcal{O},X)$ enjoys a Markov structure when $X$ is Markov.
-We develop a novel It\^o calculus for occupied processes that lies midway between Dupire's functional It\^o calculus and the classical version.
-We derive a surprisingly simple It\^o formula and, through Feynman-Kac, unveil a broad class of path-dependent PDEs where $\mathcal{O}$ plays the role of time.
+A stochastic process $X$ becomes occupied when it is enlarged with its occupation flow $\mathcal{O}$ that tracks the time spent by the path at each level.
+When $X$ is Markov, the occupied process $(\mathcal{O},X)$ enjoys a Markov structure as well.
+We develop an It\^o calculus for occupied processes that lies midway between Dupire's functional It\^o calculus and the classical version.
+We derive It\^o formulae and, through Feynman-Kac, unveil a broad class of path-dependent PDEs where $\mathcal{O}$ plays the role of time.
 The space variable, given by the current value of $X$, remains finite-dimensional, thereby paving the way for standard elliptic PDE techniques and numerical methods.
-In the financial applications, we demonstrate that occupation flows provide unified Markovian lifts for exotic options and variance instruments, allowing financial institutions to price and manage derivatives books with a single numerical solver.
-We then explore avenues in financial modeling where volatility is driven by the occupied process.
-In particular, we propose the local occupied volatility (LOV) model which not only calibrates to European vanilla options but also offers the flexibility to capture stylized facts of volatility and fit other instruments.
-We also present an extension of forward variance models that leverages the entire forward occupation surface.
+The framework's benefits are illustrated via an optimal stopping problem involving local times, followed by financial applications.
+For the latter, we show how occupation flows provide unified Markovian lifts for exotic options and variance instruments, allowing financial institutions to price derivatives books with a single numerical solver.
+We finally explore an extension of forward variance models so as to leverage the entire forward occupation surface.

 References: View references in EconPapers View complete reference list from CitEc